coreydunn/mitsuba/README.md

 Then, either handwrite the file server_config.ini, or create it via `make` after setting the make parameters and setting ROOT to ".".

-To test without installing, change directories to mitsuba's source code and run `php -S localhost:8888`.
+To test without installing, change directories to the test install and run `php -S localhost:8888`.

 # Installation